 Changes in the Deportation Process

-Under the Trump administration, efforts have been made to reduce illegal immigration and speed up the deportation process.
-Trump issued a number of executive orders regarding the enforcement of immigration laws and border security.
+IN the past few years, efforts have been made to reduce illegal immigration and speed up the deportation process.
+Under the Trump administration, a number of executive orders regarding the enforcement of immigration laws and border security.
 The Department of Homeland Security implemented the executive orders and ICE hired an additional 10,000 agents and officials.
 The goal was to speed up the deportation process and the removal of undocumented immigrants quickly.
 These immigration policies also gave Immigration and Customs Enforcement less prosecutorial discretion.

 What is Expedited Removal?